-pre-consumer recycled content: Material diverted from the waste stream during a manufacturing process.
-It does not include materials such as rework, regrind or scrap generated in a process and capable of being reclaimed within the same process.
-Forest and tree-based material recovered from waste during a manufacturing process.
-Excluded is reutilization of materials such as rework, regrind or scrap generated in a process and capable of being reclaimed within the same process.
+pre-consumer recycled content: Forest and tree-based material recovered from waste during a manufacturing process.
 Excluded is reutilization of materials such as rework, regrind or scrap generated in a process and capable of being reclaimed within the same process that generated it.
 Excluded are by-products resulting from primary production processes, such as sawmilling by-products (sawdust, chips, bark, etc.) or forestry residues (bark, chips from branches, roots, etc.) as they are not considered waste.

-Any claims about pre-consumer recycled content by Certified OrganizationsCertified Organizations -Program Participants or label users shall be accurate and consistent with applicable law.-Certified Organizations Certified Organizations Program Participants and label users are encouraged to consult the U.S. Federal Trade Commission's guidelines on environmental claims in product advertising and communication and the guidelines on environmental labeling and advertising issued by the Fair Business Practices Branch of Industry Canada's Competition Bureau, as appropriate, and to seek additional information and direction from national accreditation bodies, national standards bodies and national, state and provincial consumer protection and competition laws.
+Any claims about pre-consumer recycled content by Certified Organizations or label users shall be accurate and consistent with applicable law.
+Certified Organizations and label users are encouraged to consult the U.S. Federal Trade Commission's guidelines on environmental claims in product advertising and communication and the guidelines on environmental labeling and advertising issued by the Fair Business Practices Branch of Industry Canada's Competition Bureau, as appropriate, and to seek additional information and direction from national accreditation bodies, national standards bodies and national, state and provincial consumer protection and competition laws.

-primary producers: Manufacturing units that manufacture forest products and source 50% percent or more (by weight) of their wood-based raw materials directly from primary sources.
+primary producers: Manufacturing units that manufacture forest products and source 50% or more (by weight) of their wood-based raw materials directly from primary sources.
 Primary producers can include companies that manufacture roundwood, wood chips, and/or composite products.